dewyone/play_pushsok/README.md

 # play_pushsok
 Basic codes for sokoban

-This repository does not contain full sources.
+This repository have a few missing sources or codes.

 Developed using :